Bishan Stadium: Timeline

 Since its opening in 1998, the stadium has served as the home ground of professional football club Home United, which was renamed to Lion City Sailors in 2020.
 It has also hosted several regional and international football events, including AFC Cup matches from 2004 to 2006 and the 2006 AFC U-17 Championship.
 It has also been used as a training base by various national and international teams, including Australia (2007 AFC Asian Cup), Japan (2018 FIFA World Cup qualification), Argentina national football team (2017 international friendly against Singapore), South Korea (2026 FIFA World Cup qualification), as well as clubs such as Juventus (2019 International Champions Cup), Sanfrecce Hiroshima and Sydney FC (2024–25 AFC Champions League Two).

 In addition to football, Bishan Stadium has hosted athletics competitions such as the 35th Singapore Junior Athletics Championships in 2009 and served as the athletics venue for the 2009 Asian Youth Games and the 2010 Summer Youth Olympics.
 During the 2015 Southeast Asian Games, the stadium was used for group-stage football matches.
 It also hosted international friendlies in 2018, with Singapore playing against Mauritius and Fiji.
 Following the 2020 Singapore Premier League season, the pitch underwent a returfing exercise.

 Lion City Sailors returned to the stadium for the 2023 Singapore Premier League season after a two-year hiatus.
 In June 2024, the stadium was used by the South Korea national team in preparation for their 2026 FIFA World Cup qualification.
 In March and April 2025, it served as a training venue for Sanfrecce Hiroshima and Sydney FC ahead of their AFC Champions League Two knockout matches.
-Bishan Stadium is scheduled to host the 2025 AFC Champions League Two final between Lion City Sailors and Sharjah FC, with its seating capacity temporarily increased to 10,000 for the event.
+Bishan Stadium hosted the 2025 AFC Champions League Two final between Lion City Sailors and Sharjah FC, with its seating capacity temporarily increased to 10,000 for the event.